1- A spatula or similar (credit card, ID)

 Some stickers ́ don ́t need the protective paper so therefore in step 7 you would have already finished the application.

-Prepare the area in which you would like to apply the wallpaper or photo mural.
-The surface must be dry, clean and free of any grease.
+Prepare the wall where you want to put the Wallpaper or Wall mural.
+The surface must be dry, clean and free of grease.

 The Step by Step Application Process in Pictures